After a Sexual Assault

 If you have been sexually assaulted, you are encouraged to seek medical attention and explore your reporting options.
 A Student Victim Assistance staff person can assist you in exploring these options.
 Remember, sexual assault is not your fault.
 As you explore your options, below you will find a list of suggestions of what survivors should do following an assault:

 Make sure you are safe from further harm.
 Call someone you trust, such as a friend.
 In addition, there are many places on campus to seek support and assistance.
-The Counseling and Testing Center, Student Victim Assistance and the Student Health Clinic provide confidential services to students who have experienced a sexual assault.
+The Counseling Center, Student Victim Assistance and the Student Health Clinic provide confidential services to students who have experienced a sexual assault.
 If you have concerns about your immediate safety, you can contact the Georgia State University Police Department (404-413-3333) on campus and local police (911) off campus.
 Student Victim Assistance provides 24/7 crisis line support.
 You can contact us for resources and support.

 Seek Medical Attention